Answered By: Library Admin Last Updated: Jan 21, 2026 Views: 1492

 There are two departments at the Icahn School of Medicine that can help researchers learn about and obtain grants and funding:

-Foundation Directory Online is a research tool from the non profit organization Candid that you can use to find the grantmakers most likely to fund your projects.
+Candid Search (formally Foundation Directory Online) is a research tool from the non profit organization Candid that you can use to find the grantmakers most likely to fund your projects.
 This tool includes grantmaker information and funding history.

-If you want to search the full version of Foundation Directory Online, you can either visit the Candid partner (they have a location in every borough in NYC) or purchase a personal subscription.
-Candid community parter locator can help you find a library near you that offers free access to the full version of Foundation Directory Online.
+If you want to search the full version of Candid Search, you can either visit a Candid partner (they have a location in every borough in NYC and locations in New Jersey, and Connecticut) or purchase a personal subscription.
+Use the Candid community partner locator can help you find a library near you that offers free access to the full version of Candid Search.

 Other Candid Resources